 Each lender has a variety of requirements.
 It can be difficult to sort through them all, but Credit Karma can help you narrow down some of the options.

 You may also need to look outside your current lender for a loan.
-While some lenders, like Bank of America, will refinance an existing loan they’ve given you, other lenders won’t.
+While some lenders will refinance an existing loan they’ve given you, other lenders won’t.